PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. data:: domNode

-    Any node in content block or the block itself - it won't be tracked if no content block will be found
+    **Required** ny node in content block or the block itself - it won't be tracked if no content block will be found

 .. data:: contentInteraction

-    String containing name of interaction it can be anything ("click" etc).
+    **Required** String containing name of interaction it can be anything ("click" etc).
 "Unknown" used as default.

 Example of use